siriuslee69/cNimWrapper/README.md

 # nimAutoWrapper

+WARNING: Use at your own risk.
+This project is "vibe" coded.

 Modular C header wrapper generator for Nim, with small real-world validation harnesses.

 This README explains how the parser works, module order, naming rules, and debug output.